Who can be on the management committee

 - exercise due care, skill and diligence.

 The committee must ensure the association fulfils its reporting requirements every year.
-If they don’t, we may issue the association with a ‘show cause’ notice asking it to give reasons as to why we shouldn’t cancel its incorporation.
+If you don’t, we may issue a ‘show cause’ notice asking you to give reasons as to why we shouldn’t cancel the incorporation.

 - at a general meeting (usually the AGM)

 - according to your association’s rules.

 An election might happen by: